It Starts With Early Child Care

 Why Early Childhood and Child Care?

-As children age their habits solidify.
+As children age their habits solidify and become much more difficult to change.
 Good nutrition and plenty of physical activity are key to a young child’s growth and development.
 The early years of childhood – from birth to age 5 – is a critical period for the development of these healthy behaviors that can have a lifelong impact on a child’s quality of life.

 Many children are in a childcare setting, often for several hours each day.
 Because of this, the child care environment and providers play an important role in helping the children in their care develop healthy eating and physical activity habits that will last a lifetime.